 Minimizes Serious Falls

-This tells you the percent of patients that have had a major fall.
-Falls leading to major injury are often linked to lower levels of patient supervision.
-Better nursing protocols can limit the number of major falls sustained by residents in a nursing home.
+This indicates the percent of patients that suffered from a major fall.
+Falls resulting in major injury are routinely linked to poor nursing care.
+Better nursing care can reduce the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections